ut21/blog/blogpost.md

 $M[x := N]$ denotes the substituion of $N$ for the bound occurances of $x$ in $M$.
 If you are familiar with the definition of free and bound variables in context of first order logic, then the same intuitive idea applies here: an occurrence of $x$ in $φ$ is free in $φ$ if and only if it is a leaf node in the parse tree of $φ$ such that there is no path upwards from that node $x$ to a node $∀x$ or $∃x$.
 But of course quanitifers do not exist in $\lambda$ calculus but the $\lambda$ operator is analogous to the logical quantifiers in that it __binds__ the variable appearing right after it (the input parameter) in term $M$ (the output), which is what the quantifiers also do (hence the 'no path upwards...' clause in the definition).
 Dont worry if it doesn't make sense, in my experience relying on a intuitive understanding of substitution works fine in most cases.

-This is a good resource on the topic: https://home.uni-leipzig.de/gkobele/courses/2020.WS/CompLing/posts/funcprogandlambdacalc/
+This is a good resource on the topic: [Uni Leipzig](https://home.uni-leipzig.de/gkobele/courses/2020.WS/CompLing/posts/funcprogandlambdacalc/)

 To maintain disambiguity in our work we will maintain a "_hygeine condition_", i.e., we are only allowed to substitute into a lambda if the replacement term ($N$) does not contain the bound variable ($x$), otherwise we can simply rename our bound variable, becasue, notice that, the point of the lambda operator is to _abstract_ away from the bound variable, i.e.:

 $$
 (\lambda x.x^2)3
 $$

 and $$(\lambda t.t^2)3$$ are equivalent expressions (evaluate to the same quanitity for all substitutions).

 __This is called $\beta$-reduction and is central to _lambda_ calculus__